Edgaras Dubickas

-Edgaras Dubickas (born 9 July 1998) is a Lithuanian professional footballer who plays as a forward for Italian club Ternana and the Lithuania national team.
+Edgaras Dubickas (born 9 July 1998) is a Lithuanian professional footballer who plays as a forward for South Korean K League 2 club Suwon Samsung Bluewings and the Lithuania national team.

 Club career

 He made his Serie C debut for Lecce on 30 September 2017 in a game against Bisceglie.

 On 10 August 2018, following the loan in the 2017–18 season, he joined Lecce on a permanent basis, signing a three-year contract.

 On 25 November 2019 he made his Serie A debut against Cagliari.

 On 17 January 2020 he joined Serie C club Gubbio on loan.

 On 1 February 2021 he was loaned to Serie C club Livorno.

 On 6 July 2021, he signed a two-year contract with an additional option year with Piacenza.

 On 19 August 2022, Dubickas signed a four-year contract with Pordenone.

 On 31 January 2023, Dubickas signed with Pisa and was loaned back to Pordenone for the rest of the 2022–23 season.

 On 24 August 2023, Dubickas moved on loan to Catania.

 On 3 February 2025, Dubickas joined Juve Stabia in Serie B on loan with an option to buy.

 On 1 September 2025, Dubickas transferred to Ternana as free agent.